 Barbed Suture Procedure Overview:

-Barbed sutures offer consistent tension control and approximation during closure.
-The anchor design delivers multiple points of fixation that help maintain approximation along the suture line during closure.
+Barbed sutures offer consistent tension control and approximation during the closure.
+The anchor design delivers multiple points of fixation that help maintain approximation along the suture line during the closure.

 A barbed suture has the advantage of the elimination of suture knots, which can create an opportunity for infection and place ischemic demands on the tissue.
 They offer the strength & security of interrupted closure, but without knots.
 More efficient than continuous or interrupted suturing barbed sutures are more efficient because they eliminate the need for an assistant to follow the suture line (no need to hold the tension after each bite) and they allow for potentially less time under anesthesia.